jackweb-ir/IP-Filter-PHP/README.md

 # IP-Filter-PHP
-IPFilterPHP is a PHP script that improves web application security by filtering incoming requests based on IP addresses.
+IP-Filter-PHP is a PHP script that improves web application security by filtering incoming requests based on IP addresses.
 It blocks requests from a predefined blocklist or non-Iranian IPs while allowing trusted users through a whitelist.
 This easily integrable solution offers robust protection against unwanted access.

 ## Features
 - **IP Blocking**: Automatically blocks IPs listed in the blocklist.